-Component 2: Composing (30%)
+Component 2: Composing (30%) Assessed by the teacher (60 marks)

 - Developing musical ideas

 - Compositional techniques and strategies

 - Ensuring technical control and coherence

 - Methods of notating composition scores

 Assessment overview

 - Students compose two compositions, of at least three minutes combined duration - One composition to a brief set by Pearson, of at least one minute in duration. - One free composition set by the student, of at least one minute in duration.